harshangrjn/QuantumCircuitOpt.jl/README.md

 On how to use this package, check the Documentation's [quick start guide](https://harshangrjn.github.io/QuantumCircuitOpt.jl/dev/quickguide/#Sample-circuit-decomposition) and the [examples](https://github.com/harshangrjn/QuantumCircuitOpt.jl/tree/master/examples) folder for more such circuit decompositions.

+For more technical details about the package, check out this [video](https://www.youtube.com/watch?v=sf1HJW5Vmio) from the [2nd Quantum Computing Software Workshop](https://sc21.supercomputing.org/session/?sess=sess345), held in conjunction with the International Conference on Super Computing (SC21).

 ## Sample Circuit Synthesis
 Here is a sample usage of QuantumCircuitOpt to optimally decompose a 2-qubit controlled-Z gate ([CZGate](https://harshangrjn.github.io/QuantumCircuitOpt.jl/dev/2_qubit_gates/#CZGate)) using the entangling [CNOT](https://harshangrjn.github.io/QuantumCircuitOpt.jl/dev/2_qubit_gates/#CNotGate) gate and an one-qubit universal rotation gate ([U3Gate](https://harshangrjn.github.io/QuantumCircuitOpt.jl/dev/1_qubit_gates/#U3Gate)) with three discretized Euler angles (θ,ϕ,λ):